foxbunny/duckweed/README.md

 Duckweed is inspired by [Elm](http://elm-lang.org/) and [Simon Friis Vindum's](https://github.com/paldepind) [Functional Frontend Architecture](https://github.com/paldepind/functional-frontend-architecture).
-Unlike its sources of inspiration, though, Duckweed's parimary goal is not to promote or enforce functional programming paradigm.
+Unlike its sources of inspiration, though, Duckweed's primary goal is not to promote or enforce functional programming paradigm.
 It's main goal is to provide a simple API, and functions happen to be a good step in that direction.

 Duckweed is written in [TypeScript](https://www.typescriptlang.org), and uses [Snabbdom](https://github.com/snabbdom/snabbdom) under the hood.

-Although Duckweed is small (only 7KB min+gz), it includes state managent, transitions, routing events, and the full power of Snabbdom.
+Although Duckweed is small (only 7KB min+gz), it includes state management, transitions, routing events, and the full power of Snabbdom.

 # Installation